 When asking questions in business, so often the focus tends to be on the “what”, “where”, “when”, or “how”.
 Perhaps the tendency for professionals who ask these types of broader discovery, and “big picture” why-type questions is the manifestation of a certain personality type.
 It’s also possible that more people would consider asking more of these types of questions, but they are in a hurry and think they’ll save time by getting to the details as soon as they can.

 Finding the Reason Behind Statements

 So why ask why?
 The simple answer is that “why” questions are useful and provide a reason.
-In my past, with jobs in product development and in my current job as a small business grants specialist, I have found that asking why I’m doing things is an effective means of building understanding before digging deeper into the details.
+For example, professionals that work in product development may find that asking why they are doing things is an effective means of building understanding before digging deeper into the details.
 The details can then be better understood and remembered as they are connected in a broader context.